-Report cards are distributed four times a year for Grades K to 8.
-Pre-K report cards are distributed (two to four) times a year.
+Report cards are distributed four times a year for Grades 1 to 8.
+Pre-K and Kindergarten report cards are distributed four times a year.
 The report card is a link between the school and the home.
+Please see the yearly school calendar posted at www.olqmnyc.org